puffinrocks/puffin/README.md

     . env/bin/activate

-Next you can install the dependencies:
+Next you can install runtime and development dependencies:

-    pip install -r requirements.txt
+    pip install -r requirements-dev.txt

 You might have some problems in the last step, most likely due to missing libraries on your system.
 Read the message carefully and install the development versions of offending library (lib&lt;name&gt;-dev on debian).